StefanPowell/DotnetCodingTest/README.md

 ## Assignment

-- Search the 15,001 files in generatedFiles.zip for the string stored in the _searchValue constant in program.cs; The Program.cs portion must display the names of all the files that contain this string.
+- Search the 15,001 files in generatedFiles.zip for the string stored in the _searchValue constant in program.cs; The Program.cs portion must display the names of all the files that contain this string as file content.

 Note: The files found only need to be added to the _filesLocated field.
 The pre-written code will display that for you at the end.
 The number of files located should be returned by the LocateFilesContainingContent call.